 “No True Mormon”: Gatekeeping Identity in the Media Spotlight

 Mormons are having a bit of a media moment right now.
-Perhaps is just a continuation of the Mormon Moment identified by Politico in 2012, when Mitt Romney became the Republican nominee for the White House, Big Love and Sister Wives were hits on television, The Book of Mormon musical was a critically-acclaimed triumph on Broadway, and Stephanie Meyer’s Twilight series had achieved tremendous commercial success as a five-part film adaptation released over a 4-year span.
-In recent years, there has been a flurry of Mormon-related media released via competing streaming platforms: Murder Among the Mormons, Under the Banner of Heaven, two different Keep Sweet docuseries, American Primeval, Heretic, The Real Housewives of Salt Lake City and Heather Gay’s Bad Mormon book, multiple seasons of The Secret Lives of Mormon Wives, and most recently, Trust Me: The False Prophet.
+Perhaps it is just a continuation of the Mormon Moment identified by Politico in 2012, when Mitt Romney became the Republican nominee for the White House, Big Love and Sister Wives were breakout hits, The Book of Mormon musical achieved critical acclaimed on Broadway, and the five-part film adaptation of Stephanie Meyer’s Twilight series had achieved tremendous commercial success.
+Theree has been a flurry of Mormon-related media released in recent years: Murder Among the Mormons, Under the Banner of Heaven, two different Keep Sweet documentaries, American Primeval, Heretic, The Real Housewives of Salt Lake City, Heather Gay’s Bad Mormon book, multiple seasons of The Secret Lives of Mormon Wives, and most recently, Trust Me: The False Prophet.

-Mormons have also been in the news, and not for flattering reasons.
-Chad Daybell and Lori Vallow became a public spectacle when they disappeared shortly after their spouses had tragically died and Lori’s children went missing.
-When they were discovered honeymooning in Hawaii and the children were discovered buried in Chad’s backyard, the resulting investigation and trial became a true-crime sensation.
-The popular family vlogger, Ruby Franke, and her business partner, Jodi Hildebrant, drew a lot of attention when they were both tried and convicted for multiple counts of aggravated child abuse.
+Mormons have also frequented the news headlines, and not for flattering reasons.
+Chad Daybell and Lori Vallow became a public spectacle when they disappeared, shortly after each of their spouses had suddenly died, and Lori’s children were nowhere to be found.
+When they were discovered honeymooning in Hawaii and the children were discovered buried in Chad’s backyard, the resulting trial and investigation became a true-crime sensation.
+The popular family vlogger, Ruby Franke, and her business partner, Jodi Hildebrant, drew attention when they were both tried and convicted for multiple counts of aggravated child abuse.
 And the Associated Press broke multiple damning stories about the systemic mishandling and cover-up of child sex abuse in the LDS church.
-None of these have brought desirable attention to the LDS church or made for comfortable conversations for Latter-day Saints.
+None of these have made for comfortable conversations among Latter-day Saints.

-All of this attention, much of it unfavorable, has reliably produced what is now a pretty predictable pattern of online Mormon discourse.
-A new book, show, or story is released featuring Mormons in any manner less than flattering.
+All of this attention, much of it unflattering, has reliably produced what is now a pretty predictable pattern of online Mormon discourse.
+First, a new book, show, or story is released featuring Mormons in any manner less than flattering.
 Immediately, devout Mormons deride the new thing as ignorant misrepresentation or overt denigration, and an example of widespread anti-Mormon prejudice.
-The frequent refrain is: “That’s not us!
+The frequent refrains are: “That’s not us!
 Real Latter-day Saints don’t act this way!
-The church doesn’t teach that and we don’t believe those things!”
-Sometimes, even official statements through the newsroom of the LDS church contribute to this discourse.
+The church doesn’t teach that!
+We don’t believe those things!”
+Sometimes, even official statements through the church newsroom contribute to this discourse.

 Like clockwork, reactionary Mormon commentaries on Under the Banner of Heaven, Secret Lives of Mormon Wives, Heretic, and now American Primeval often end up demonstrating that Mormons are often an angry and self-righteous people who are hypervigilant for perceived examples of their persecution.